ultraleettech/currency-rates/README.md

 ## Usage

-In the initial version, the CurrencyRates API exposed two methods for each service driver.
+In the initial version, the Currency Rates API exposed two methods for each service driver.
 One was used for querying the latest exchange rates, and the other for retrieving historical data.
 Those methods still work, and examples can be found below.
-However, in version 1.1 we provided a fluent interface for interacting with the API, which the documentation now emphasizes.
+However, in version 1.1 we introduced a fluent interface for interacting with the API, which the documentation now emphasizes.

 Note, that the following code snippets assume that you have your service object instantiated somehow (*e.g.* via dependency injection or by fetching from a service container) and stored in a variable called `$currencyRates`.
-If you are using Laravel, you can skip all that, and simply replace `$currencyRates->...` with `CurrencyRates::...` to use the facade instead.
+If you are using Laravel, you can skip all that, and simply substitute `CurrencyRates::...` for `$currencyRates->...` to use the facade instead.

 ### Configuration